CoWsysNoot/virtualWiFiinterface/README.md

 # This project started with making small bash script to switch WiFi into monitor mode and now with big help of AI i/we made one that do that and making Virtual wifi interface/s when more is needed but you have only one .
-#  README.md is fuly made by AI
+#  README.md is  made by AI with some edits by me .
+# Tested on Debian , 6.10.11 .
 **************************************************************************************************************************************
 **************************************************************************************************************************************